How to Choose Quality Care

 - Were the toys and activities you observed the kinds your child would enjoy?

 - If your child accompanied you on your visit, what was his reaction?

 Keep in mind that children respond in their own unique ways to new situations.
 Also, don’t rule out other factors that could influence your child’s reaction (for example, being hungry, tired, having a natural fear of new people or places).
 Trust your instincts and your ability to make wise decisions for your child.

 When cost is a factor, carefully weigh the “pros” and “cons” of each teacher and facility that you visited.
 Decide which facility satisfies the greatest number of your priorities at a rate that you can afford.
 Keep in mind that the highest cost doesn’t always guarantee the best teacher and facility.
 Likewise, the least expensive rates do not necessarily mean poor teachers and facilities.

 Now that you have done your homework and some careful thinking, you are ready to make your choice.
 Remember, selecting and placing your child in an early learning program is just the beginning.
 You will want to talk to your new teacher often and make occasional visits to ensure that your child is safe and happy and that your decision was the right one.

-For Quality Childcare Checklists and more information on choosing quality childcare, click here.
+- Use this link to access Quality Childcare Checklists and more information on choosing quality childcare.